 6. Easier Maintenance

 Cleaning and maintaining old windows can be a hassle, but the newer windows today have several special features that make cleaning and maintenance much easier for any homeowner.
-Older wooden window frames need to be refinished every few years, but newer vinyl frames require so little maintenance they are basically maintenance-free.
+Older wooden window frames need to be refinished every few years, but newer composite frames require so little maintenance they are basically maintenance-free.
 New window designs also feature easy-to-clean options like tilt-in window frames and sashes so you can clean the exterior of the windows while still inside the home.
 Some even feature blinds or shades inside of the window panes, making dusting and cleaning much easier.

 7. Better Curb Appeal

 New windows enhance the look of a home as well — both inside and out.
-Choose from wood, fiberglass, aluminum, or vinyl windows in a wide variety of colors and finishes that can enhance the look of your home, complementing existing trim or providing a striking coordinating color to your home’s exterior.
+Choose from wood, fiberglass, aluminum, or composite windows in a wide variety of colors and finishes that can enhance the look of your home, complementing existing trim or providing a striking coordinating color to your home’s exterior.
 New windows give a greater curb appeal, which increases your home’s value.
 The windows will also increase the beauty from inside the home, enhancing your overall interior design too.

 8. UV Protection